shivanand0530/Chess-Master-Ai/README.md

 - Responsive design for various screen sizes

 ## How to Play
+Head to https://chess-master-ai-six.vercel.app/ and enjoy the game or
 1. Clone this repository and install dependencies with `npm install`
 2. Start the development server with `npm run dev`
 3. Play as white by dragging a piece to your desired location.
 The AI plays as black by default.